emqx/emqx/Windows.md

   variables are not set.
 Make sure `vcvarsall.bat x86_amd64` is executed prior to the `make` command

 * `link: extra operand 'some.obj'`
-  This is likely due ot the usage of GNU `lnik.exe` but not the one from Visual Studio.
+  This is likely due to the usage of GNU `lnik.exe` but not the one from Visual Studio.
-  Exeucte `link.exe --version` to inspect which one is in use.
+  Execute `link.exe --version` to inspect which one is in use.
 The one installed from Visual Studio should print out `Microsoft (R) Incremental Linker`.
   To fix it, Visual Studio's bin paths should be ordered prior to Cygwin's (or similar installation's) bin paths in `Path` environment variable.